 Stands and Decoupling

 Stands are an often underestimated aspect of any setup.
 Apart from raising speakers to ear level, good stands minimize resonances, increase clarity, and improve bass response.
-High mass is an important factor here, which rules out regular furniture in most cases.
+High mass is a desirable factor here, which rules out regular furniture in many cases.
+Still, anything is usually better than nothing.

-Decoupling speakers from resonant floors with rubber absorbers is recommended – washing machine pads are a nice budget solution.
-Feel free to experiment with spikes, but they should generally be reserved for coupling speakers to immovable masses like concrete floors, or achieving vital stability on carpets.
+Decoupling speakers from resonant floors with rubber absorbers is recommended – washing machine pads can be a nice budget solution.
+Feel free to experiment with spikes, but they should mostly be reserved for coupling speakers to immovable masses like concrete floors, or achieving vital stability on carpets.

 Room treatment

 Your listening environment is just as important as your speakers, if not more.
 When it comes to room treatment, dealing with the early reflections is key.
-If possible, put absorbers on the side walls between you and the speakers at the very least.
-Generally, more thickness means better and lower-reaching absorption – the ubiquitous pyramid style foam is not sufficient here.
+If possible, put absorbers on the side walls between you and the speakers and consider carpets at the very least.
+Generally, more thickness means better and lower-reaching absorption – the ubiquitous pyramid style foam is rarely sufficient.

-Bass traps can help with low-end management, but are not a priority in many rooms.
+Big bass traps can work wonders with low-end management, but are not a priority in many rooms.
 Soft furniture, bookshelves, carpets, and curtains are good natural improvements if dedicated products are too invasive.

 Measurements & Correction

-Some impacts of your environment – like room modes – can simply not be solved with room treatment alone.
-We strongly recommend to look into room correction using a calibrated microphone and Room EQ Wizard, a free measurement software.
+Some impacts of your environment can hardly be solved with room treatment alone.
+We strongly recommend to look into room correction using a calibrated microphone and Room EQ Wizard, the go-to free measurement software.
 If you are willing to spend the money on suitable devices and a license, consider Dirac Live as a more in-depth and automated solution.

 Source & Signal

-A good source always goes far Usually, that means streaming high bitrate files, like from a service tailored to hi‑fi like Tidal or Qobuz.
+A good source goes a long way.
+Usually, that means streaming high bitrate files, like from a service tailored to hi‑fi like Tidal or Qobuz.
 Apple Music still beats Spotify by a long shot, and there are enough other reasons to avoid the latter.

 Getting that high res source to your speakers uncompressed is crucial.
 This eliminates Bluetooth for critical listening – cables are still undefeated, with network streaming on par if done right.
 When shopping for cables, stay clear of snake oil: As long as they are made of fairly thick high quality copper, protected against interference, and kept as short as practical, you should be good.